CartoDB/documentation/app/content/carto3-workspace/_index.md

       - title: "Introduction"
       - title: "Adding your first connection"
       - title: "Creating a map from your data"
+      - title: "Creating a tileset from your data"
   - title: "Data Observatory"
     folder:
       - title: "Accessing and browsing the Spatial Data Catalog"